Okay, I'll tell you what I got going on here, folks.

 It sounds to me like if what I read is true, that the ESPN sports culture has now come full circle.

-That a generation of showing highlights of bad behavior, show boating, uh test type stuff, you can pick the characters, has now caused a bunch of young athletes to grow up emulating that, so they too will be on the highlight reel.
+That a generation of showing highlights of bad behavior, showboating, Ron Artes type stuff, you can pick the characters, has now caused a bunch of young athletes to grow up emulating that so they too will be on the highlight reel.

-And I started, I said, Well, how do you pronounce this guy's name?
+And I started to, I said, how do you pronounce this guy's name?

-The skier who didn't he flopped in everything, apparently, and he went out there and still said he rocked because he was in the bar having a great time every night before his uh his uh competitions.
+The skier who didn't, he flopped in everything, apparently, and he went out there and still said he rocked because he was in the bar having a great time every night before his competitions.

 He's up till midnight drinking.